jingwen-z/jingwen-z.github.io/_posts/2019-10-16-how-to-draw-a-map-with-folium-module-in-python.md

   src="{{ site.baseurl }}/images/20191016-communegeo-info.png"/>
 </p>

-For the polygen data, we only need "code" and "C_INSEE" to match the department and community and "geometry" to draw polygens.
+For the polygon data, we only need "code" and "C_INSEE" to match the department and community and "geometry" to draw polygons.

+### Data cleaning
-Now we have sold appartments and polygen data for the whole France, what we need is the data that relative to Ile-de-France:
+Now we have sold apartments and polygon data for the whole France, what we need is the data that relative to Ile-de-France:

 {% highlight python %}